Mossman Gorge Centre, Daintree, Queensland © Tourism and Events Queensland

 How to experience it: Immerse yourself in the history on a two-hour walk, where you’ll learn to identify native plants, meet wildlife including koalas, kangaroos and echidnas, and learn to throw a returning boomerang.

 Get back to nature in the city

 Even in the heart of Australian cities, you can experience the wonders of our Aboriginal and Torres Strait Islander cultures.
 Sydney’s Royal Botanic Gardens are home to stunning native plants and traditional bush foods – not to mention unparalleled views of the harbour.

 How to experience it: Go on a one-hour Aboriginal Bush Tucker Tour.
-You’ll learn about native plants, bush foods and how the Traditional Custodians of Gadigal Land use these in practice.
-After an engaging walk, you’ll be served traditional damper bread and tea – the perfect way to round off your urban First Nations experience.
+You’ll learn about native plants and bush foods used by the Traditional Custodians of Gadigal Land.
+After, you’ll be served traditional damper bread and tea – the perfect way to round off your urban First Nations experience.